Aquatic Invasive Species (AIS)

 Many commercially available chemical additives and holding tank deodorants are available.
 The park strongly suggests the use of non-toxic, non-formaldehyde based additives to lessen the impacts to sewage treatment facilities.
 Formaldehyde is a known carcinogen.

-A sewer dump station is located at the Split Mountain take-out ramp from early spring until the first freeze in the fall.
+A sewer dump station for river users only is located at the Split Mountain take-out ramp from early spring until the first freeze in the fall.
 Inquire at the River Office for specific dates.

 Dump stations in the local area include: